-Eight-year-old Indica Brown knows what it's like to be picked on.
+Eight-year-old Indica Brown didn't know what it was like to be picked on ... until she starred in an anti-bullying video,

-Her Aberfeldy schoolmates have been giving her a hard time - snapping pencils, pushing her books onto the floor, being mean.
+For the video, her Aberfeldy schoolmates had to give her a hard time - snapping pencils, pushing her books onto the floor, being mean.

 "It was horrible," Indica said.

-Luckily that's not how it is everyday at the small Parapara highway school which has won a national award for an anti-bullying video.
+Luckily that's not how it is everyday at the small Parapara highway school which won a national award for it svideo spreading the anti-bullying message.

 Teacher Stacey McKenzie entered the video into the contest run by Blue Light, a police youth programme, and won first prize in the primary school section.